teslacoile/CapestoneProject-/README.md

 Hospital Medical Information System (HMIS)
-This project is a web-based Hospital Medical Information System for AIIMS Jammu, designed to streamline appointment booking and provide comprehensive dashboards for different user roles.
+This project is a web-based Hospital Medical Information System designed to streamline appointment booking and provide comprehensive dashboards for different user roles.
 It features a modern, responsive UI and a robust backend for managing user data and appointments.

 Features
 User Authentication: Secure sign-in and sign-up with role-based access control.